-2.9 Are there any limits on agreeing to terms with employees?
+2.9 Are there any limits on agreeing terms with employees?

-When a purchaser acquires an ongoing business and retains its employees, the purchaser must credit the employees' period of employment with the target company for purposes of computing their severance payment in the event of a future dismissal.
+Puerto Rico labour laws require that when a purchaser acquires an ongoing business and retains its employees, the purchaser must credit the employees' seniority (i.e. period of employment) with the target company for the purposes of computing their severance payment in the event of a future dismissal.